Social Democracy and the Left

 2003.
 Social conflict in inherent to democracy.
 (Article, Folha de S.Paulo, 10.8.2003)

 2002.
 Economic and political analysis of the crisis of the state from 1980 to 1995 in Brazil.
 Includes a critical introduction.
 Portuguese and English versions available.
-(Book: Maison des Sciences de l'Homme)
+(Book: Maison des Sciences de l'Homme) In bookstores

 2001.
 To be left means to be ready to risk social order in behalf of justice.
 Historically the left moves as the political center cyclically moves from left to right and vice-versa.
 Portuguese version available.
 (In Anthony Giddens, ed.
 The Global Third Way Debate).